PubInv/Biochar-Toilet/README.md

+# Current Status

+We have made a [spreadsheet model](https://docs.google.com/spreadsheets/d/1ZwIqP0B2wM6QrpZTNiK1hNnNmIEIal7qxYdgEJz8Iog/edit?usp=sharing) of "flash" decompression.

+One of our volunteers, Hardhik, has begun prototype a flash system.
+We need someone to design a reaction vessel.

 # Biochar Toilet

 A reliable toilet that could quickly reduce human fecal matter to completely sanitary biochar would make the pooreset people of the